-Name Profession/Affiliation, etc. Reasons for selection Tsukasa Miyajima Professor Emeritus of Keio University, lawyer, professor of Asahi University Highly discerning and insightful as a person with relevant knowledge and experience Hideo Yamada Lawyer of Yamada Ozaki Law Office Highly discerning and insightful as a lawyer Atsuko Fukushima Journalist, management council member of Shimane University Highly discerning and insightful as a journalist Kaoru Takahashi Representative Director, President of Sompo Japan Nipponkoa Himawari Life Insurance Inc. Highly discerning and insightful as a business operator
+Name Profession/Affiliation, etc. Reasons for selection Tsukasa Miyajima Professor Emeritus of Keio University, lawyer, Professor of Asahi University Highly discerning and insightful as a perso with relevant knowledge and experience Hideo Yamada Lawyer of Yamada Ozaki Law Office Highly discerning and insightful as a lawye Atsuko Fukushima Journalist, management council member of Shimane University Highly discerning and insightful as a journalist Kaoru Takahashi Advisor, Sompo Holdings, Inc. Highly discerning and insightful as a business operator